It’s so easy in cold and flu season to get ground down by minor infections isn’t it?

 The key to the power of natural antibiotics – as with so many things – is to use them preventatively and early.
-At the first sign of a cold or toothache or a sore throat or UTI or the dreaded worms in kids reach for these easy natural antibiotics so they can help your immune system do its work.
+At the first sign of a cold or a sinus infection or toothache or a sore throat or UTI or the dreaded worms in kids reach for these easy natural antibiotics so they can help your immune system do its work.

 20 Natural Antibiotics

 You can easily grow oregano from cuttings and use it in simple tea for tummy bugs and for UTI.
 It has a gentle enough flavour to be acceptable to most children.
 Adding a little every day or so to food can improve the whole family’s gut health.

 The little leaves of the tiny thyme are a real naturally antibiotic powerhouse.
 Thyme can help ease sore throats, bronchitis and tummy bugs and help to get rid of pinworms & threadworms naturally.
 It makes a gentle tea – with or without water – and is wonderfully refreshing in iced water.

 Thyme is super simple to grow from cuttings and seeds.

 Sage is a must have natural antibiotic in your pantry or herb garden in the autumn and winter months as it is wonderful for easing sore throats, chesty colds and coughs and may actually help prevent a cold getting onto the chest and turning into a nasty cough.
 It’s a great addition to this quick natural cold remedy.

 Basil is a useful natural antibiotic for lingering infections both as a tea and as a simple herbal poultice.
 A poultice sounds incredibly complicated but it basically just means mush up some fresh herbs with a pestle & mortar – or even a rolling pin – and apply to the skin through thin cotton or muslin.